How the Chennakesava temple in Sompalem stands as a testimony to the Vijayanagara architectural splendour

 The ornate kalyana Mandapa in the temple | Photo Credit: Courtesy: Chithra Madhavan

 The ornate kalyana mandapa has multiple intricately carved pillars and a raised platform in the centre once used for celebrating the annual marriage ritual of Chennakesava and Lakshmi.
 The kalyana mandapas in many temples of South India belong to the Vijayanagara era and are examples of exquisite stone craftsmanship.
 Various forms of Vishnu, musicians and dancers are sculpted on the pillars of the Chennakesava temple, but it is the intricate carvings of floral designs, elephants and hamsas, some as tiny as a couple of inches in height, on the base of the central platform are a sight to behold.
-The capitals of the pillars have full-blown lotuses hanging down and not the lotus buds which are usually seen on the top of Vijayanagara pillars.
+The capitals of the pillars have full-blown lotuses hanging down and not the lotus buds that are usually seen on the top of Vijayanagara pillars.
 Tiny parrots have been carved hanging upside down on the lotus petals and pecking at them.
 Near the kalyana mandapa are a few small shrines, some empty and a few with damaged images.

 Pillars with lotus hanging down